Title: Girl In Pieces

 I fell in love with this book not just because it was beautifully written but also because it really has a story to tell.
 I felt everything, I was with Charlie.
 I felt myself completely with her all throughout the story.
 I felt every pain, every weakness, every confusion, every struggle, everything.
 It is full of truths – ugly and painful truths – about life and living and dying even though you are still alive.

 The only little thing I didn’t like at some point is the slow pacing.
-The pacing just got slow on the second part, though I can’t say that I was really affected because I was so attached to the book, enjoying the difference and similarities of the characters and so curious on where things will go but still, I noticed it.
-I wasn’t just that affected to the point of really disliking it.
+The pacing just got slow on the second part, though it honestly didn’t affect how I was enjoying the book.

 The end was also beautiful.
 I don’t know how to say just how satisfied I was on that end.

-This book is a strong, beautiful book about mental-illness, abuse, addiction, self-harming and recovery.
+Girl In Pieces is a strong, beautiful book about mental-illness, abuse, addiction, self-harming and recovery.
 Though because of how strong it is and even though I will definitely recommend this to those who are finding a great book about the things I just mentioned, I want to say that THIS IS NOT FOR EVERYONE.
 The book boldly speaks all about the truth and this book shows just a great story about the things I mentioned especially the people who self-harm and it was just too powerful, it triggers.
 This is just definitely TRIGGERING.
 The sexual assault, self-harming and addiction were elaborated.
 There are so many books I’ve read about the same issues but some of them doesn’t trigger something inside me or affect me just like Girl In Pieces did.
 It cuts deep through you and makes you remember the dark places you have been, the dark world you used to live in – because it did to me.
 So before reading this, I highly suggest that you think of yourself first.
-Because if you have a history of being sexually assaulted, being abused or self-harming and you are still in the process of recovering and healing, I don’t really think this is the right time, Take it from me, I was one of you.
+Because if you have a history of being sexually assaulted, being abused or self-harming and you are still in the process of recovering and healing, I don’t really think this is the right time.

 Girl In Pieces is hunting, strong, beautiful and it cuts right through you.
 I recommend.